Bias or Hate Reporting

 If you use this form to report a bias incident, the following individuals will receive the report:

 - Dean of Students and/or designee

 - Director of Public Safety and/or designee

 These individuals will assess the report and share the report as needed with other relevant employees to ensure appropriate and consistent response.
 For example, for incidents that took place in the classroom, the department chair and/or dean of the school or college will be notified.

 In cases where a student is found responsible for violating University policy, the sanctions will vary based on the facts and circumstances and may range from a formal warning to suspension or expulsion.
 In determining sanctions, the University considers a number of factors, including the nature of the conduct, the intent of the person who engaged in the conduct, and the impact of the conduct on individual(s) and the community.
 In a case in which the conduct is considered a hate crime for purposes of Clery Act reporting, the minimum sanction is suspension.
 In situations where conduct by a student does not violate a university policy but has caused harm, St. Thomas will respond through educational and/or restorative approaches.

 If you make an anonymous report using this form, St. Thomas will not be able to respond directly to you, but will assess the information submitted and consider appropriate next steps.
 St. Thomas is limited in steps it can take in the absence of a reporting party.

-Starting in 2019, St. Thomas will start a pilot program to share summary data collected from these reports as part of a bi-annual report to the community.
+Starting in 2019, St. Thomas will start a pilot program to share summary data collected from these reports as part of an annual report to the community.
 In addition, the nature of an incident may be shared as part of educational or restorative responses to the report.
 No personally identifiable information about a target or reporter will be shared by St. Thomas in the summary reports or in campus communications, unless an individual has provided consent.